fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project4.md

 ## Assignment

-* program2.c — 64-bit executable required (if you submit a 32-bit executable you will receive 85%).
+* 64-bit executable required.
+(If you submit a 32-bit executable you will receive 85%.)

+* Implement program1.c to print the string ("hello program1".) and compile it to produce program1.exe.

+* Create program3.c which encrypts program1.exe and appends the encrypted payload to the end of program2.exe.
+Compile program3.c to produce program3.exe.

+* When program3.exe runs, it should produce retrofiting.exe, where retrofiting.exe contains the encrypted program1.exe in its final section.

+* program2.c

-    1. print a string "hello program2".
+    1. Print the string "hello program2".
-    2. Read encrypted program1 at the last section of retrofiting.exe.
+    2. Read the encrypted program1.exe payload stored in the last section of itself.
-    3. Decrypt it to get the original program1.exe.
+    3. Decrypt the payload to recover the original program1.exe.
-    4. Create the process in suspended form by using API "CreateProcess", the process to be created is retrofiting.exe
+    4. Create a suspended process using the CreateProcess API; the new process will be retrofiting.exe (after program1.exe is attached to program2.exe, program2.exe becomes retrofiting.exe).
-    5. Get the context of the retrofiting.exe (ImageBase and OEP).
+    5. Obtain the context of retrofiting.exe (including its image base and original entry point, OEP).
-    6. Uninstaller (NtUnmapViewOfSection).
+    6. Unmap the existing image (e.g., NtUnmapViewOfSection) to free space in the target process for the decrypted program1.exe.
-    7. Allocate space (by using API "VirtualAllocEx") at the specified location which is "ImageBase" of program1.exe, and the size is the SizeOfImage of program1.exe.
+    7. Allocate memory (VirtualAllocEx) in the target process at the desired location (the ImageBase of program1.exe) with the SizeOfImage from program1.exe.
-    8. If the application space is successful, stretch the program1.exe and copy it to the space (by using WriteProcessMemory).
+    8. If allocation at the preferred image base succeeds, expand the sections of program1.exe according to SectionAlignment and write them into the target process with WriteProcessMemory.
-    9. If the application space fails, but there is a relocation table, apply for space at any position, then stretch, copy, and repair the relocation table of the program1.exe.
+    9. If allocation at the preferred base fails but a relocation table exists, allocate memory at any available address, copy the image there, and apply/patch relocations accordingly.
-    10. Modify the Context of the program.
-Change the ImageBase of the Context of the program2.exe to the ImageBase of program1.exe and change the OEP of the Context of the program2.exe to the OEP of program1.exe.
+    10. Modify the thread context of the suspended main thread: set the thread’s image base and entry point to the ImageBase and OEP of program1.exe.
-    11. Set the Context and restore the main thread
+    11. Set the updated thread context and resume the main thread.
-    12. The replacement is successful
+    12. The replacement is complete and successful.

-* The source code of program1.exe is to print a string "hello program1".
-    1. You have to develop program1.c that print the string.
-    2. Compile program1.c to produce program1.exe.

-* We have to develop a program3.c that first encrypt the virus (in our case, it is program1.exe) by XORing it with 0x40 and then attached the encrypted virus to the end of program2.exe.
-After it is compiled, producing program3.exe.

-* After running program3.exe, you will get the retrofiting.exe that has the encrypted program1.exe at its last section.

-* If we run the new program2.exe, it first prints "hello program2" and then prints "hello program1".
+* When the modified program2.exe (retrofiting.exe) runs, it first prints "hello program2" and then prints "hello program1".

-* If you apply the techniques from rootkits to project3, you will receive extra 2 points.
-It will be tested by task manager.
-If the running program2.exe is hidden from task manager, it means successful.
+* Applying stealth techniques (inspired by rootkits) to Project 3 will earn an extra 2 points.
+This will be verified by the task manager; if the running program2.exe is not visible in the task manager, the test is considered successful.

-* If you apply the techniques from spyware to project3, you will receive extra 2 points.
-It will be tested by displaying the keystrokes when people press them.
-If the running program2.exe is showing the keystroke after people press it, one by each press, it means successful.
+* Applying spying techniques (inspired by spyware) to Project 3 will earn an extra 2 points.
+This will be tested by whether keystrokes are displayed as users press them—one displayed keystroke per keypress indicates success.

-* If you develop additional techniques from other types of malware, you will receive extra 2 points each.
+* Developing additional techniques derived from other malware categories will earn 2 extra points per technique.

 * Only source codes and a explanable file are required to submit.
 To test your project, first, I will compile your program1.c and get program1.exe. second, I will compile your program3.c and obtain the program3.exe.
 Third, I will compile your program2.c and get program2.exe.
-Fourth, I will use program3.exe to encrypt program1.exe and attach it to program2.exe by running the command project4.exe program1.exe program2.exe, which outputs a program named retrofiting.exe.
-Finally, I will run it and get the output "hello program2" first and then "hello program1".
+Fourth, I will use program3.exe to encrypt program1.exe and attach program1.exe to program2.exe by running the command program3.exe program1.exe program2.exe, which outputs a program named retrofiting.exe.
+Finally, I will run retrofiting.exe and get the output "hello program2" first and then "hello program1".
 ### Example output

 ## Grading--100 points

 * 10: source file compiles without warnings
-* 10: use the command project4.exe program1.exe program2.exe
-* 10: program1.exe
+* 10: program1 is correct
 * 20: program2.exe
 * 10: project3.exe
 * 10: project3.exe